-Travel to the Area
+Travel to the Area--refer to Directions

 At Saranac Lake, we have a two hour tour down-river trip that may be ice free year-round.
 At Floodwood, ice out is usually mid to late April and the ponds begin to freeze in early to mid-November.
 Daily high and low temperatures vary as much as 20° above or below average.

 |MONTH||AVERAGE HIGHS||AVERAGE LOWS||AVERAGE #DAYS W/RAIN|